 You are only able to get on top of the problem with a comprehensive understanding of the counterfeiter’s network.
 If this battle had taken place with clustering and an intelligence led strategy then it could have been taken out in one fell swoop, ensuring serious setbacks rather than minor inconveniences.

 Building clusters allows us to understand how their social media combines with marketplace listings or e-shops to boost sales.
 When we trace links between all these separate accounts we aim to take out the whole cluster, preventing the ability for replacements to spring up instantaneously.

 In our second piece, we dive into the details of this cluster and provide a deeper analysis of the findings.

-Learn more about Incopro’s advanced clustering technology, or get in touch with one of our Brand Protection experts to learn how we can help your business fight criminal networks.
+Learn more about Incopro’s advanced clustering technology, or request a personalized Talisman demo below to learn how we can help your business fight criminal networks.